tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

         </edit>
       </match>

-Note: some applications, like Gnome 3 may override default anti-alias settings.
+Note:Some applications, like Gnome 3 may override default anti-alias settings.

 > Hinting

-Font hinting (also known as instructing) is the use of mathematical instructions to adjust the display of an outline font so that it lines up with a rasterized grid, such as the pixel grid in a display.
-Fonts will not line up correctly without hinting until displays have 300 DPI or greater.
+Font hinting (also known as instructing) is the use of mathematical instructions to adjust the display of an outline font so that it lines up with a rasterized grid, (i.e. the pixel grid of the display).
+Its intended effect is to make fonts appear more crisp so that they are more readable.
+Fonts will line up correctly without hinting when displays have around 300 DPI.
 Two types of hinting are available.

 Byte-Code Interpreter (BCI)

-Using normal hinting, TrueType hinting instructions in the font are interpreted by freetype's Byte-Code Interpreter.
-This works best for fonts with good hinting instructions.

-To enable normal hinting:
+Using BCI hinting, instructions in TrueType fonts fonts are rendered according to FreeTypes's interpreter.
+BCI hinting works well with fonts with good hinting instructions.
+To enable hinting:

       <match target="font">
         <edit name="hinting" mode="assign">